Gag order lifted on identity of undergrad who filmed voyeuristic videos of female friends

 The Chief Justice said: "A gag order has nothing to do with the benefit of accused persons."

-Last January, The Straits Times had reported the prosecution had said that 10 of the 12 women had requested Chua's identity be made known to the public.
+Last January, The Straits Times reported that the prosecution said 10 of the 12 women had requested Chua's identity be made known to the public.

 On Friday, the Chief Justice added: "His interest counts for nothing."